 Should I report a safeguarding concern without the person's consent; and what if they tell me not to do anything?

 You should always listen and take account of what the person says.
-But there may be occasions when you need to report a concern without the person's consent; for example: - \ If you suspect the adult is being coerced or bullied into refusing support - \ If waiting to get their consent would put them at further risk - \ If there is a risk of harm to the adult or others, - \ If it is necessary to prevent crime or if a crime may have been committed, - \ If the adult lacks mental capacity to understand the risks they face I know that decisions are made in my best interest when I lack capacity to make them In these circumstances you must report your concern.
+But there may be occasions when you need to report a concern without the person's consent; for example:

+- If you suspect the adult is being coerced or bullied into refusing support - If waiting to get their consent would put them at further risk - If there is a risk of harm to the adult or others, - If it is necessary to prevent crime or if a crime may have been committed, - If the adult lacks mental capacity to understand the risks they face

+In these circumstances you must report your concern.